manorrock/assistant/ROADMAP.md

 - [x] Remove deprecated methods from Command
 - [x] Fix release workflow
 - [x] Refactor NetBeans plugin to use the CoreAssistant directly
+- [x] Add /llm reset which resets the LLM and the memory
+- [x] Refactor to move VSCode extension into `vscode/extension` directory
 - [ ] Refactor Eclipse plugin to use the CoreAssistant directly
 - [ ] Refactor IntelliJ plugin to use the CoreAssistant directly
 - [x] Rework VSCode extension UI to make title not fixed, but rather part of the response area
-- [ ] Refactor to move VSCode extension into `vscode/extension` directory
 - [ ] Add VSCode CLI to `vscode/cli` directory
-- [ ] Add /llm reset which resets the LLM and the memory

 # Next+1 release
 - [ ] Add VSCodeTool